zewdu444/enumerable/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 > We will be adding finding max and min values in the list.
+> Improve the code to be more readable.
+> Add more methods to the enumerable module.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>